How the Malaysian plantation sector performed over the past 8 years

 Revenue

-The sector revenue had been growing from 2013 to 2017 and thereafter started to decline.
-However, the average revenue in 2020 is still 15 % larger than the average revenue in 2013.
+The sector revenue had been growing from 2013.
+While there was some decline in 2018/19, growth has since recovered.
+The average revenue in 2022 is 53 % larger than the average revenue in 2013.

 Chart 11: Sector revenue

-What is surprising is that while the revenue had grown from 2013 to 2017 there was no corresponding growth in the CPO production.
+What is surprising is that while the revenue had grown from 2013 to 2022 there was no corresponding growth in the CPO production.
+Most the revenue growth was due to price growth.

 Chart 12: Sector revenue, CPO production, and palm oil price index